envicutor/documentation/implementation_and_testing.rst

 **Approach**:

 * Injected malicious submissions during contest simulations to test resilience against code injection, infinite loops, and resource exhaustion.
-* Implemented sandboxing and resource-limiting measures to contain and mitigate the impact of malicious code.

 Stress Testing